-A loss occurs when a business's expenses and other deductions for the year exceed its revenue.
-To provide COVID-19 relief, the CARES Act made some temporary changes to tax breaks related to business loss deductions, but the relief hasn't been extended to 2021:
+A loss occurs when a business's expenses and other deductions for the year exceed its revenue:

 Net operating losses (NOLs).
 The TCJA generally reduces the amount of taxable income that can be offset with NOL deductions from 100% to 80%.
 It also generally prohibits NOLs from being carried back to an earlier tax year - but allows them to be carried forward indefinitely (as opposed to the previous 20-year limit).